 Don’t suffer in silence.
 Postpartum mood disorders are so common, and yet we don’t talk about them enough.
 What you’re going through is normal, but that doesn’t mean you have to accept it.
 Talk to your doctor.
 In the meantime, our postnatal vitamin can help give your mood a boost.

-Share with your favorite mom-to-be!
+Share these postpartum recovery tips with your favorite mom-to-be!